JasonLocklin/Dissertation/SA/Introduction.md

-changes saccade length by jumping targets forward or backward as a saccade is made, inducing an artificial dysmetria [@McLaughlin1967] -- offers a potential alternative approach to rehabilitating neglect that may overcome some of the shortcomings of prism adaptation.
+changes saccade length by jumping targets forward or backward as a saccade is made, inducing an artificial dysmetria [@McLaughlin1967] -- offers a potential alternative approach to overcome some of the shortcoming of prism adaptation, exclusively influencing visual reference frames, and as a result, the perceptual system.
 This is because saccades straddle the perceptual and motor systems in a highly unique way.
 Saccadic adaptation is a form of sensory adaptation, because it changes input to the visual system.
 At the same time saccadic adaptation